makersacademy/airport_challenge/README.md

 2.4.1 :011 > heathrow.land(air_force_one)
   => [#<Plane:0x000000023896e8>, #<Plane:0x0000000237d258>]
 ```
-Ah there we are, the weather is much better for flying so we could land our biplane as well as air_force_one.
+Ah there we are, the weather is much better for flying so we could land our biplane as well as air_force_one!
+The default capacity for each airport is 20 planes, however this can be overridden upon instantiation. `airport = Airport.new(50)` will allow the airport to hold up to 50 planes at one time.

+## <a name="technologies">Technologies</a>

+Development was entirely test driven using Ruby 2.4.1 and RSpec testing framework.
+Rubocop was used to ensure standardised code formatting.